Do I need to submit the Short Form Consent documents?

 Is the witness certifying the medical accuracy of the information provided by the investigator or the Study Summary Document?

-The witness is not certifying the accuracy of the medical information.
+No, the witness is not certifying the accuracy of the medical information.
 The witness is attesting that the information has been presented in a language understandable to the subject, and that the subject understood the information.